-2. Place the assembled caliper into position on the disc; then secure with the two cap screws.
-Tighten to 22 ft-lb.
+2. Spread the brake pads and place the caliper over the disc; then secure with two new cap screws.

 ■NOTE: Always compress the hydraulic brake lever several times to check that the brakes are firm.
-If the brakes are not firm, bleeding the system will be necessary.
+If the brakes are not firm, bleeding the system is necessary.